Quadriplegia Injury Attorneys in Huntington, Indiana

 Quadriplegia is a condition where the victim has lost partial or complete motor skills and sensation from the neck down.
 While some individuals are quadriplegic due to a medical condition, such as spina bifida, the majority of quadriplegics have suffered a traumatic spinal cord injury due to violence, a sport injury, traffic accident, or slip and fall accident.

-Complete Versus Partial Quadriplegia
+What is Complete Versus Partial Quadriplegia?

 When a spinal cord injury results in the complete severing of the spinal cord and all sensation and motor skills are forever disabled, then a person is considered a complete quadriplegic.
 This is the most catastrophic type of spinal cord injury.